bob-anderson-ok/Jocular/src/jocularmain/Help/solutionlist.help.md

     [  51,  101]
     [  -1,  201]  // this pair has no D --- R only

+**relLike** gives the comparison (relative likelihood) of this 'solution' versus the 'best' solution

 **AICc** stands for Akaike Information Criteria (with correction or finite sample size).